All the 2022 Bafta winners

 Bafta Film Awards 2022: Winners list in full

-All of the award winners from this year’s ceremony will be revealed here as they are announced
+From ‘The Power of the Dog’ and ‘Dune’ to ‘CODA’, here are all the winners of the night

-This year, the Baftas are being held in-person for the first time since the start of the pandemic in March 2020, with Rebel Wilson hosting the ceremony.
+This year, the Baftas were held in person for the first time since the start of the pandemic in March 2020, with Rebel Wilson hosting the ceremony.

-While 2021’s awards show was pushed back by weeks and the nominees and audience attended virtually, Britain’s biggest night in film is now back with a red carpet for the starriest names in cinema.
+While 2021’s awards show was pushed back by weeks and the nominees and audience attended virtually, Britain’s biggest night in film was back with a red carpet for the starriest names in cinema.

-Denis Villeneuve’s sci-fi epic Dune leads the pack this year with 11 nominations, closely followed by Jane Campion’s western The Power of the Dog, which amassed a total of eight.
+Denis Villeneuve’s sci-fi epic Dune led the pack this year with 11 nominations, closely followed by Jane Campion’s western The Power of the Dog, which amassed a total of eight.

-We will be updating this page with the winners as they are announced from the live ceremony, which runs from 5-7.30pm.
-For those who want to find out the winners as they are announced on television, the TV broadcast airs on BBC One from 7-9pm.

 BEST FILM